illegalcall/evm-bridge/README.md

 ---

-## License
+## ⚖️ License
 This project is open-sourced under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.

 ---

-**Enjoy bridging Donut and WDonut across chains!** If you have any questions or feedback, feel free to reach out or open an issue.
+**Thank you for using our bridge!** 🍩✨ If you have any questions or feedback, feel free to reach out or open an issue.
+Happy bridging!